TheAcharya/pipeline-neo/readme.md

 Pipeline is a Swift framework for working with FCPXML files easily.

+## About (this fork)

+Converted from XCode project to Swift package.
+Minor fixes applied, see [changelog](https://github.com/vzhd1701/pipeline/blob/master/CHANGELOG.md).

 ## About
 Pipeline extends the XMLDocument and XMLElement classes in the Foundation framework.
 It adds properties and methods that simplify the creation and management of FCPXML document structure.